Google Buys Fitbit For $2.1 Billion, Pledges To Protect Health Data

 Google is purchasing Fitbit for $2.1 billion, a sign that the Internet company wants to make up ground in the crowded wearable-technology field.

-Alphabet-owned Google said Friday it would pay $7.35 per share for the San-Francisco-based Fitbit, a pioneer in the fitness tracking market.
+Alphabet-owned Google said Friday that it would pay $7.35 per share for the San-Francisco-based Fitbit, a pioneer in the fitness tracking market.

-Google has been developing Wear OS, software used for smartwatches, since 2014, but has struggled to break into the wearable hardware, facing staunch competition from Apple, Samsung and others.
+Google has been developing Wear OS, software used for smartwatches since 2014 but has struggled to break into the wearable hardware, facing staunch competition from Apple, Samsung and others.

 The company last ventured into wearable technology with Google Glass, an ambitious project meant to display information using augmented reality.
 Following a disappointing commercial release, Google announced a second version in 2019, aimed at assisting workers in the engineering and manufacturing industries.